loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   Almost.

 *   Except we have no handle to manipulate the non-verbal / syntactical behaviors.

-All of this stuff is beyond our reach to influence; similar constructs cannot be introduced:
+*   All of this stuff is beyond our reach, and similar constructs cannot be introduced:

         x + y
         x[ 3 ] = 42